Circle of fifths: History

 The first circle of fifths diagram appears in the Grammatika (1677) of the composer and theorist Nikolay Diletsky, who intended to present music theory as a tool for composition.
 It was "the first of its kind, aimed at teaching a Russian audience how to write Western-style polyphonic compositions."

 A circle of fifths diagram was independently created by German composer and theorist Johann David Heinichen in his Neu erfundene und gründliche Anweisung (1711), which he called the "Musical Circle" (German: Musicalischer Circul).
 This was also published in his Der General-Bass in der Composition (1728).

 Heinichen placed the relative minor key next to the major key, which did not reflect the actual proximity of keys.
 Johann Mattheson (1735) and others attempted to improve this—David Kellner (1737) proposed having the major keys on one circle, and the relative minor keys on a second, inner circle.
 This was later developed into chordal space, incorporating the parallel minor as well.

 Some sources imply that the circle of fifths was known in antiquity, by Pythagoras.
 This is a misunderstanding and an anachronism.
-Tuning by fifths (so-called Pythagorean tuning) dates to Ancient Mesopotamia; see Music of Mesopotamia, though they did not extend this to a twelve note scale, stopping at seven.
+Tuning by fifths (so-called Pythagorean tuning) dates to Ancient Mesopotamia; see Music of Mesopotamia, though they did not extend this to a twelve-note scale, stopping at seven.
 The Pythagorean comma was calculated by Euclid and by Chinese mathematicians (in the Huainanzi); see Pythagorean comma.
 Thus, it was known in antiquity that a cycle of twelve fifths was almost exactly seven octaves (more practically, alternating ascending fifths and descending fourths was almost exactly an octave).
 However, this was theoretical knowledge, and was not used to construct a repeating twelve-tone scale, nor to modulate.
 This was done later in meantone temperament and twelve-tone equal temperament, which allowed modulation while still being in tune, but did not develop in Europe until about 1500.
+Although popularized as the circle of fifths, its Anglo-Saxon etymological origins trace back to the name "wheel of fifths."